-Uranium was detected and ranged from 1.3 pCi/L to 2.0 pCi/L (picocuries per liter) in 2018, well below the MCL but exceeded the PHG of 0.43 pCi/L.
+Uranium was detected at 2.1 pCi/L (picocuries per liter) in year 2021, well below the MCL but exceeded the PHG of 0.43 pCi/L.

 Gross Alpha Particle Activity

 Gross alpha particle activity is a measure of the total amount of radioactivity in a water sample attributable to the radioactive decay of alpha-emitting elements.
 Alpha particles are highly ionizing, but the particles travel short distances in air (less than 2 inches) before being absorbed.
 Alpha particles have little ability to penetrate objects; thus, they can be stopped by a sheet of paper or the outer layer of skin.
 The external hazard from alpha particles is minimal, but the internal hazard when they are inhaled or ingested may be significant.